 Keys Isolation

-The audit trail, OWS vault, and signed payloads exist only on customer infrastructure — any cloud, on-prem, bare metal, or edge environment the customer chooses.
-There is no “WalletSuite copy.”
-Whatever network boundary a deployment sits behind, that is where this material stays.
+The customer key share never leaves customer infrastructure - any cloud, on-prem, bare metal, or edge environment the customer chooses.
+There is no “WalletSuite copy” of it.
+Whatever network boundary a deployment sits behind, that is where the customer share stays.
 The WalletSuite backend API serves public chain data: balances, fees, metadata, unsigned transaction payloads.
-Residency requirements that apply to operational secrets or signing material are satisfied by the fact that those never leave customer infrastructure.
+Residency requirements that apply to signing material are satisfied by the fact that the customer share never leaves customer infrastructure and no full key is ever assembled.
 Requirements that apply to public chain data are satisfied by the fact that it is public.Deployment Modes

 Band filtering is also a prompt-injection defense — enforced at the tool-visibility layer.
 Tools outside the active band are never registered with the MCP client.
 They do not appear intools/list, do not have a callable handler, and cannot be discovered through any in-session negotiation.
 An agent compromised by a malicious prompt — a poisoned search result, a hostile tool output from another server, a user instruction that was actually an injected command — cannot call a tool that the client does not know exists.
 It cannot invent send_transaction if broadcast is outside its band.